revion777/jparestresource/README.md

 1. File -> New Project, choose Maven -> Project from archetype, click Next
 2. Start typing jparesresource in Search field and choose jparestresource-archetype, click Next
 3. Enter Project name (sampleapplication), Group Id and Package must *equals*, enter in both fields ru.ilb.sampleapplication.
-You may also configure object_urn and object_class properties.
 Click Next.

 Project will be created.
 Before first run database should be created and access to web application granted (see schema.sql);